UKForeignOffice/helpful-prototype-code/README.md

 A way to use a single file to do all your branching / routing, instead of on a page by page basis

+### Calculation folder

+A simple calculator to take user inputs - no. of documents, postage choice - and calculate the total.
+Ensures 2 decimals are always displayed (£35.50 instead of £35.5), and caters for singular and plural of "document".
+Uses session data.

 ### Command line

 Useful commands, tips, help